 Actual echocardiogram images must be sent to the ACS for review.
 Reports without images are not accepted.
 Echocardiograms must include at minimum M-mode, 2-dimensional and Doppler studies.
-Studies should be saved in a digital format and preferably uploaded into the ECG library system as above.
-VHS studies are no longer accepted.
-CD/DVD studies can be mailed only if unable to upload into ECG library and this can delay processing time by as much as two weeks.
+Studies should be saved in a digital format and preferably uploaded into the ECG Library system as above.
+For image submission process, see page 2.